paulhibbitts/test-docsify-this/README.md

 Enable image zoom (tapping on page images to enlarge them) with the optional **zoom-images** Docsify parameter, for example:
 https://paulhibbitts.github.io/test-docsify-this/?basePath=https://raw.githubusercontent.com/paulhibbitts/docsify-this-markdown-content-demo/main&zoom-images=true.
 To exclude images, use `![](image.png ":no-zoom")`.

-#### Additional URL Parameters
+#### Advanced Web Page Builder

-The following URL parameters are available for use in Docsify-This URLs, and are also included in the [Advanced Web Page Builder](https://paulhibbitts.github.io/test-docsify-this/?advanced=true).
+The following additional URL parameters are available for use in Docsify-This URLs, and are also included in the [Advanced Web Page Builder](https://paulhibbitts.github.io/test-docsify-this/?advanced=true).

 * [coverpage](#coverpage)
 * [coverpage-color](#coverpage-color)